team-telnyx/demo-python-telnyx/call-center-texml/README.md

 `pipenv update`

-This will create the enviroment and install the requirements in the pipfile.
+This will create the environment and install the requirements in the pipfile.

-#### 8. Run Setup and configure variables.
+#### 9. Run Setup and configure variables.

 In the call-center-texml directory, run the following command: